Daryl Washington: Professional career

 At the conclusion of the pre-draft process, Washington was projected to be a second round pick by Sports Illustrated.
 He was ranked as the fourth best outside linebacker available in the draft by Sports Illustrated and was ranked the fifth best outside linebacker by DraftScout.com.

-The Arizona Cardinals selected Washington in the second round (47th overall) of the 2010 NFL Draft.
+The Arizona Cardinals selected Washington in the second round (47th overall) of the 2010 NFL draft.

 In 2010, Washington had 78 tackles, one sack, one forced fumble, and one interception that he fumbled.

 Having started at inside linebacker since his rookie-season in 2010, Washington emerged to become among the best linebackers in NFL, being named to the 2012 All-Pro Team as well as being selected to participate in the 2013 Pro Bowl as an alternate for the NFC roster.

 Washington agreed to a six-year contract extension on September 6, 2012.

 Washington was suspended by the NFL in May 2014 before being conditionally reinstated on April 25, 2017.
 On May 11, 2017, the Arizona Cardinals officially released Washington after he refused to take a pay cut.
-On July 5, 2017, it was reported that the Dallas Cowboys were interested in possibly signing Washington.
+On July 5, 2017, it was reported that the Dallas Cowboys were interested in possibly signing Washington, although this never happened.